 Alexander Celebrates National School Choice Week

-“Our higher education system is the best in the world because our colleges and universities have autonomy and compete for federal money that follows students to the school of their choice.
-When we let parents decide which elementary or high school is best for their children, we’ll see similar results.”
+“America's higher education system is the best in the world because our colleges and universities have autonomy and compete for federal money that follows students to the schools of their choice.
+Why don't we borrow this idea from our colleges and universities and allow parents to decide what elementary or high schools are best for their children?"

 # # #